forcedotcom/commerce-extensibility/README.md

 The sample code for Tax Service includes the following Apex classes :
 - an Apex class (in `TaxServiceSample.apxc`) that calls an external service to retrieve tax calculation data and then saves that in the `CalculateTaxesResponseLineItem` list.
 - an Apex class (in `TaxServiceExtensionResolverSample.apxc`) which selects different resolution states (EXECUTE_DEFAULT, EXECUTE_REGISTERED and OFF) for different locales to execute respective implementations (Extension Providers or the Default Salesforce Internal Tax Api).

+## Create Order

+The sample code for Create Order extension point includes an Apex class (in `CreateOrderSample.apxc`) that provides an example of how to work with the [OrderGraph](https://developer.salesforce.com/docs/commerce/salesforce-commerce/guide/OrderGraph.html).
+There is a unit test (see `CreateOrderSampleUnitTest.apxc`) that follows the approach with [Mocking the Base Apex Class in Tests](https://developer.salesforce.com/docs/commerce/salesforce-commerce/guide/mock-the-base-apex-class.html).
+Also, there is an "integration" test (see `CreateOrderSampleIntegrationTest.apxc`) that

 ## Error Handling